 If there are gaps in communication, why do developers (and other parties) not seek to close those gaps?
 Again, I posit a lack of motivation to do so, including a lack of motivation to identify and acquire the relevant skills.

 Complexity of the Software

 Complexity generally arises from developers taking the shortest path between problem and solution.
-I suggest a lack of motivation is the causal factor in developers not investing the extra time and thought into simplifying things).
+I suggest a lack of motivation is the causal factor in developers not investing the extra time and thought into simplifying things.
 Some might say that some developers lack the skill or talent to reduce complexity.
 That may well be true.
 But what prevents these more “challenged” developers from seeking help from specialists and senior people – what but a lack of motivation so to do?

 Shortage of Time

-If you can think of any other sources of bugs (a.k.a. defects), I invite you to consider how such a source (cause) might be explained by a lack of motivation, engagement and/or commitment.
+If you can think of any other sources of bugs (a.k.a. defects), I invite you to consider how such a source (cause) might be explained by a lack of motivation, engagement, interest and/or commitment.